What is NFPA 99?

 At Stat Bio-Medical Sales & Service, we help our clients with NFPA 99 and other essential regulatory compliance by providing data relating to the accurate documentation of testing, repairs, and servicing for record keeping requirements.
 Documentation needs to include details with regard to what was tested, the date that it was tested, and whether it performed successfully.
 A records retention policy should be set up at the health care facility that works in conjunction with requirements regarding how long records need to be maintained and kept in accordance with local, state, and federal regulatory agencies.

 The services provided at Stat Bio-Medical Sales & Service exceed the standards required by regulations like NFPA 99.
-We also work to exceed the standards set by the Occupational Safety and Health Administration (OSHA), the Joint Commission on the Accreditation of Healthcare Organizations (JCAHO), and the Clinical Laboratory Improvement Amendments (CLIA).
+We also work to exceed the standards set by the Occupational Safety and Health Administration (OSHA), the Joint Commission on the Accreditation of Healthcare Organizations (JC), and the Clinical Laboratory Improvement Amendments (CLIA).
 Click the “Get Started” link at the top of the page or give us a call at 1-877-995-1117 to speak with one of our friendly customer service agents.